SunlayGGX/Storm/README.md

 - **R**: Enable (if disabled)/Disable (if enabled) raycasts system.
 - **L**: Fix (if unfixed)/Unfix (if fixed) rigid bodies.
 - **Y**: Cycle the particle selection force to display (between [...] -> Pressure -> Viscosity -> AllForces (except gravity) -> [...]).
+- **I**: Reset the replaying to the first frame.
+This feature exists only in replay mode.
 - **F1**: Debug command to print to a human readable text giving all position, velocity and force values of all fluid particles.
 The data is printed inside the output (temp) directory inside "Debug" folder.